osw282/Reverse-Polish-Notation-RPN-Calculator/README.md

 and input an postfix expression to evaluate.

 # Supported Operations
-The following 5 operations are support:
+The following 5 operations are supported:
 - Addition (+)
 - Subtraction (-)
 - Multiplication (*)